akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

 .. tip::

-    For instance, in order to calculate the volume of a cone, given a radius and a height, you can use the following action:
+    For instance, in order to calculate the volume of a cone (volume = (¶ x R² x h) / 3), given a radius and a height, you can use the following action:

         .. code-block:: yaml